toothless486/toothless486.github.io/pages/algorithms.md

 ---
 layout: page
-title: Documentation
+title: Algorithms
-permalink: /docs/
+permalink: /docs/algorithms/
 ---

-# Documentation
+# Algorithms

-Welcome to the {{ site.title }} Documentation pages!
+Welcome to the {{ site.title }} Algorithms pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">